Cost of living in France

 What are the household costs in France?

-If you’re hoping to do up the property you buy in France when you retire there, remember that DIY materials in France are shockingly expensive when compared to the UK.
+If you’re hoping to do up the property you buy in France when you retire there, remember that DIY materials in France are expensive when compared to the UK.
 When undertaking reasonable large building projects or renovations, many expats drive to the UK in a van and fill it up at a British DIY superstore.
 The same applies to white goods such as washing machines and dish washers.

 What is cost of eating out in France?

 The cost of alcohol in France is lower than in the UK - both in bars and supermarkets – mainly because it is much less heavily taxed than in the UK.
-Eating out is definitely cheaper in France with a ‘plat du jour’ often as low as €12-€14 for a three-course lunch, including wine.
+Eating out is definitely cheaper in France with a meal at an inexpensive restaurant costing around €15.

-Petrol and public transport are regarded as slightly cheaper than the UK, with local bus rides typically costing around €1.60, and even average train fares for travel between Paris and other major French cities, such as Bordeaux, being just €50.
+Petrol and public transport are regarded as slightly cheaper than the UK, with local transport one-way tickets typically costing around €1.90.

-What is the exchange rate in France?
+What is the average cost of housing in France?